This 1957 Pontiac survives as a piece of Fentress county history.

 The Allardt Pumpkin Festival Car Show is also another event that we hope to have it on display.
 AND WE DID!!!

-2[phone redacted] are going to be big years for the local community and the York Foundation due to the 100th anniversary of World War I and we hope to have the car ready to display for all to see.
+2017-2018 are going to be big years for the local community and the York Foundation due to the 100th anniversary of World War I and we hope to have the car ready to display for all to see.

 Any money over and above what we need for preservation will go towards a long term facility and anything needed to display the car.